-English as a Second Language (ESL) -- This program provides basic skills for improving spoken English.
+English Language Acquisition (ELA) -- This program provides basic skills for improving spoken English.
 Students have access to basic, intermediate, or advanced classes to practice basic English.
 Students are taught basic reading, writing, and conversational skills.

 Career Guidance -- Students are screened in an effort to determine basic career interests.
 Guidance in careers, career information, educational opportunities, and employability trends is provided.
 A primary focus is the selection of career interests.